 Disclosure – Non-Independent Marketing Communication

-This is a non-independent marketing communication commissioned by BB Healthcare.
+This is a non-independent marketing communication commissioned by Bellevue Healthcare.
 The report has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is not subject to any prohibition on the dealing ahead of the dissemination of investment research.

 In a year when more than eight billion doses of the vaccines for COVID-19 were administered, it is not hugely surprising to see Moderna, one of the companies behind this triumph of human ingenuity, listed as one the best performing stocks in the world in 20211.